Vivica A. Fox: 20042019

 In 2015, she was cast as Cookie Lyon's sister for the second season of Empire.
 She was a recurring cast member as of the second season and was promoted to series regular for its sixth and final season.
 She acted in the comedy-drama, Chocolate City, alongside Robert Ri'chard, Michael Jai White, Carmen Electra.
 In the United States, the film was released in a limited release and through video on demand on May 22, 2015.
 Freestyle Releasing handled the theatrical release, with Paramount Home Entertainment handling the video on demand and home media release of the film.
 The film debuted on BET on June 10, 2015.
 Fox was in the crime action thriller The Good, the Bad, and the Dead, starring Johnny Messner, Dolph Lundgren, Danny Trejo, and Michael Paré.
-She also appeared in the movie True to the Game, based on Teri Woods' novel of the same name.
+She also appeared in the film True to the Game, based on Teri Woods' novel of the same name.

 Fox reprised her Independence Day role in Roland Emmerich's Independence Day: Resurgence, released on June 24, 2016.
 That same year, it was announced that she would portray the president of the United States in the science fiction film "Crossbreed", making her the first African-American woman to portray the role in a feature film.
 She was also cast in the television film The Wrong Roommate.

 On January 4, 2017, Lifetime launched the premiere of her new venture "Vivica's Black Magic" which was an exotic male review.
-During this time, she had a supporting role in the movie Chocolate City: Vegas Strip starring Robert Ri'chard, Michael Jai White, Mekhi Phifer, Ginuwine, and Melanie Brown.
-On August 12, 2017, the movie was made available on Netflix.
+During this time, she had a supporting role in the film Chocolate City: Vegas Strip starring Robert Ri'chard, Michael Jai White, Mekhi Phifer, Ginuwine, and Melanie Brown.
+The film was made available on Netflix on August 12, 2017.
 Fox appeared as Cheer Goddess in the film Bring It On: Worldwide Cheersmack.
 She also starred in the TV biopic Bobbi Kristina, based on the life of Whitney Houston's daughter Bobbi Kristina.
 Fox acted in the independent drama, Jason's Letter.
 The film made its premiere on June 11, 2017, at the Schwartz Center for the Arts in Dover.

 In 2018, the actress released a book.
 Vivica's Every Day I'm Hustling (St. Martin's Press, 2018) is a "part memoir, part inspirational" book that focuses on her career and relationships.
-The same year, she appeared in the TV movie The Last Sharknado: It's About Time.
+The same year, she appeared in the television film The Last Sharknado: It's About Time.
 She was hired to host the TV talk show Face the Truth on CBS, which lasted only one season.
 She also had a role in the erotic romantic thriller Kinky.
 The film was released in the United States on October 12, 2018, by Patriot Pictures.
-In December 2018, she appeared in two Christmas movies: Christmas with a View, starring Patrick Duffy and A Wedding for Christmas.
+In December 2018, she appeared in two Christmas films: Christmas with a View, starring Patrick Duffy and A Wedding for Christmas.